Emma Frost: Early life

-Emma Frost was born in Boston, Massachusetts, to the wealthy Winston and Hazel Frost.
-She is the third of four children: her siblings are named Christian, Adrienne, and Cordelia.
-Winston is cold, ruthless, and domineering, often imposing impossibly high standards on his children, while Hazel abuses prescription drugs to cope with the tensions of her household.
-Emma obtains no emotional support from her parents or her sisters, but gets along with her brother Christian.
+Emma Frost was born in Boston, Massachusetts to the wealthy Winston Frost and Hazel Frost.
+She is the third of four children: her siblings are Christian, Adrienne, and Cordelia.
+Winston was cold, ruthless, and domineering, often imposing impossibly high standards, while Hazel abused prescription drugs to cope with the household tensions.
+Emma had no emotional support from her parents or her sisters, but got along with her brother Christian.

-At her school, Frost is ruthlessly bullied by her peers but finds support in teacher, Ian Kendall.
-When her telepathic powers manifest, Frost is able to read the minds of others and glean information.
-Frost becomes a tutor to the other students and Ian recommends her to be a teacher, something Frost's father refuses.
-On her way home from school one day, Frost's car breaks down and Ian gives her a ride home.
-After reading his thoughts and learning that he thinks she is beautiful and intelligent, Frost kisses him.
-Her sister Adrienne records it and her father uses the evidence to get Ian fired.
-Frost begins to fight back by blackmailing her father.
-Intrigued by her actions, Winston offers her the family fortune but Frost rejects his offer and decides to make her own way in life.
+At her school, Frost was ruthlessly bullied by her peers but found support in her teacher, Ian Kendall.
+When her telepathic powers manifested, Frost was able to read the minds of others and glean information.
+Frost became a tutor to the other students and Ian recommended that she become a teacher, something Frost's father refused.
+On her way home from school one day, Frost's car broke down and Ian gave her a ride home.
+After reading his thoughts and learning that he thought she was beautiful and intelligent, Frost kissed him.
+Her sister Adrienne recorded it and her father used the evidence to get Ian fired.
+Frost began to fight back by blackmailing her father.
+Intrigued by her actions, Winston offered her the family fortune but Frost rejected his offer and decided to make her own way in life.

-After a period of homelessness, Frost meets and falls in love with a young man named Troy, who agrees to let her live with him.
-She learns that he owes a large amount of money to a local mobster named Lucien.
-To save Troy's life, Frost agrees to participate in a fake kidnapping scheme in an attempt to extort the remainder of Troy's debt from her father.
-However, this soon turns into a real kidnapping and Troy is killed while valiantly attempting to save Frost from an enraged Lucien.
-Using her powers, Frost turns the thugs against one another inside an illusion, causing an imaginary gunfight to break out, and the panicked, supposed last survivor to free her.
-After Emma's escape, she anonymously calls the police and they are all taken into custody with no memory of her.
+After a period of homelessness, Frost met and fell in love with a young man named Troy, who agreed to let her live with him.
+She learned that he owed a large amount of money to a local mobster named Lucien.
+To save Troy's life, Frost agreed to participate in a fake kidnapping scheme in an attempt to extort the remainder of Troy's debt from her father.
+However, this soon turned into a real kidnapping and Troy was killed while valiantly attempting to save Frost from an enraged Lucien.
+Using her powers, Frost turned the thugs against one another inside an illusion, causing an imaginary gunfight to break out, and the panicked, supposed last survivor to free her.
+After Emma's escape, she anonymously called the police and they were all taken into custody with no memory of her.

-Frost takes the ransom money and enrolls in Empire State University.
-There, she begins to learn about mutants for the first time and meets fellow telepath Astrid Bloom, who becomes her friend and mentor.
-Frost later learns that Astrid has been secretly manipulating events.
-Furious, she attacks Astrid telepathically and leaves her comatose.
-Frost is later invited to the Hellfire Club, an underground elite society.
-Frost discovers the plans of Edward Buckman and Steven Lang to destroy all mutants.
-Alongside Sebastian Shaw, Lourdes Chantel, and Harry Leland, Frost battles Lang's Sentinels.
-Frost kills Buckman and the Council of the Chosen, then – along with Shaw – takes control of the Hellfire Club, setting themselves up as Lords Cardinal of the Inner Circle of the Hellfire Club.
+Frost took the ransom money and enrolled at Empire State University.
+There, she began to learn about mutants for the first time and met fellow telepath Astrid Bloom who became her friend and mentor.
+Frost later learned that Astrid had been secretly manipulating events.
+Furious, she attacked Astrid telepathically and left her comatose.
+Frost was later invited to the Hellfire Club, an underground elite society.
+Frost discovered the plans of Edward Buckman and Steven Lang to destroy all mutants.
+Alongside Sebastian Shaw, Lourdes Chantel, and Harry Leland, Frost battled Lang's Sentinels.
+Frost killed Buckman and the Council of the Chosen, then – along with Shaw – took control of the Hellfire Club, and set themselves up as Lords Cardinal of the Inner Circle of the Hellfire Club.